 Advantages of DD-WRT over Tomato

 - DD-WRT supports more router models than Tomato.

 - DD-WRT tends to have more advanced built-in options for tech-savvy users

 Don’t use PPTP

 Point-to-point tunneling protocol, or PPTP, is one of the oldest VPN protocols around.
 It’s widely available with support built into many computers, smartphones, and routers.
 That includes Tomato.
 But PPTP contains known security vulnerabilities that anyone could hack with a bit of know-how and effort, so it’s best avoided.
 You can read more about VPN protocols and why you should avoid PPTP here.

 While not secure, PPTP does have a couple advantages going for it.
-It’s easier setup than OpenVPN and other protocols, and it’s a bit faster.
+It’s an easier setup than OpenVPN and other protocols, and it’s a bit faster.
 Still, we strongly recommend OpenVPN over all other protocols.

 Disadvantages of setting up a VPN on your router

 We’ve gone over the many advantages of setting up a VPN on your router, but readers should be aware of the downsides as well.
 All your devices will be tunneled through a single VPN connection, which could get congested if you have a lot of devices connected to the router at once.
 This can be alleviated to some degree by using split tunneling (policy-based routing) for certain devices, but it’s not all that easy to set up.